zalbia/restaurant-reservation/README.md

 - Top-down approach, define documented API then work way down.
 - Although this is just an assignment, REST APIs evolve different versions, so I prepend an API version number to the URLs.
-- Spring Data JDBC over Spring Data JPA for simplicity.
+- Spring Data JDBC over Spring Data JPA for less complexity.
 - Support phone number validation using [libphonenumber](https://github.com/google/libphonenumber).
     - Phone numbers form a complex domain, and rolling out own validation is unnecessary.
     - Delegating to the library leads to a more forgiving phone number API argument.